gvwilson/thirdbit/src/fiction/iffy/index.md

 The Marine spun around and pointed der arm at the incoming drone.
 The guns on der shoulders aimed and fired.
-The drone staggered and zoomed away, its remaining three rotors whining to make up for the fourth that had just been disintegrated.
+The drone staggered and zoomed away, its remaining rotors whining to make up for the one that had just been disintegrated.

 The Marine straightened up and turned to Iffy.
 The visor on der helmet snapped open.